pichim/PES_Board/docs/markdown/ir_sensor.md

     <i>Performing the exercise</i>
 </p>

 - To read the values measured by the sensor, it is essential to include a command that will be executed every iteration of the program.
-Therefore, this command is positioned within the ``while()`` loop but after the ``if()`` statement which indicates that the command will start reading sensor values after starting the program execution with the **USER** button.
+Therefore, this command is positioned within the ``while()`` within the ``if()`` statement which indicates that the command will start reading sensor values after starting the program execution with the **USER** button.

 ```cpp
 // read analog input